davesag/rust-tutorial/README.md

 instead of having to look up the speccific library version and manually edit the `Cargo.toml` file.

+Then add `rustfmt-preview` to your toolchain.

+    rustup component add rustfmt-preview

+Now you can run the rust code formatter (aka linting)

 ### Keep it up to date

     rustup update